 I am GGG, a proud feminist/ally, and a geek of various stripes.
-I also enjoy board, card, console and LARP varieties of games quite a bit.
+One of my favorite modes of interaction with other people is gaming, of the board, card, console and LARP varieties mostly. -- Let's play.

-A few summers ago I finished a documentary about a group of Jazz musicians in Harlem which premiered at the Harlem Film festival.
+Some summers ago I finished a documentary about a group of Jazz musicians in Harlem which premiered at a Harlem Film festival.
 I love film, and have spent 2 summers, one at Oxford and the other at Universal Studios in California studying it.
 Previously I've had gigs dealing with internet media and Art Gallery openings, and conferences where people need video.